Scientific Name

 How to Grow and Care

-Discocactus is probably one of the most difficult cacti to keep growing on its own roots and is almost always seen as a grafted plant.
+Discocactus is probably one of the most challenging cacti to grow on its own roots and is almost always seen as a grafted plant.
 If growing on its own roots is attempted, the soil must be extremely free-draining, and watering should only take place after the compost has dried out and then only on sunny and warm days.

 The species of Discocactus are tropical plants and should be kept warm in winter.
 The grafted plants are less cold-sensitive, but none have any frost tolerance.
 Mature Discocactus stop growing and instead divert their energy into developing a cephalium.
 The cephalium is a specialized flowering head, generally covered with fibers.